sgnoohc/VBSVVHCore.jl/README.md

 The analysis script is [`analysis.jl`](https://github.com/sgnoohc/VBSVVHCore.jl/blob/main/scripts/analysis.jl).
 One can copy paste it to the notebook, or use [`vim-slime`](https://github.com/jpalardy/vim-slime) + [`screen`](https://www.gnu.org/software/screen/) or [`tmux`](https://github.com/tmux/tmux/wiki)

+To run multithread start your kernel with

+    julia --threads 20

+For notebooks, set `julia_num_threads` environment variable.